A Brief History of Golf in

 they were contacted by University of Florida professor Paula Welch.

-It took Welch ten years to track down Abbott's family.)
+It took the persistent Welch ten years to track down Abbott's family.)

 Olympic Mom, Mary Ives Abbott